 We examine the impact of a simple proportionate tax on all owner-occupied residential property as a starting point.
 At this stage, we make no provision for reliefs linked to low income, so that we can examine the potential liability across the full distribution of income.
-We find that a tax rate of 0.4 per cent of the value of the property would raise €1,100 million per annum.
-The average amount of tax for those affected would be about €950 per annum.
-For comparisons with monthly salaries and mortgage payments, we may note that this equates to about €80 per month; in weekly terms the average tax payment would be just over €18.
-These averages are based on the mean value of the house and the tax.
+We find that a tax rate of 0.4 per cent of the value of the property would raise 1,100m per annum.
+The average amount of tax for those affected would be about 0,50 per annum.
+For comparisons with monthly salaries and mortgage payments, we may note that this equates to about 0,0 per month; in weekly terms the average tax payment would be just over 1,00m start and the tax.
 A substantial majority of those paying the tax would pay less than this.